 Prevalence of the Problem

-The study by the U.S. Department of Education estimated that approximately 9.6% of all students will be targets of sexual misconduct by educators at some point during their academic career.
+The study by the U.S. Department of Education estimated that approximately 9.6% of all students will be targets of sexual misconduct by educators at some point during their academic careers.
 According to the researcher that conducted the study, Charol Shakeshaft, "Educator sexual misconduct is woefully under-studied.
 We have scant data on incidence and even less on descriptions of predators and targets.
 There are many questions that call for answers."

 There are steps parents can take to protect their children from sexual misconduct.
 The first is to educate your child about inappropriate behavior.
 The second is to learn to recognize signs of abuse and address them with your child.

 An Ounce of Prevention

 The American Academy of Pediatrics offers guidelines to teach your children how to protect themselves and their bodies:

 - Children up to age three should learn which parts of their bodies are private.

 - Parents should call the pediatrician if a young child asks about a sexual act or becomes forceful in sexual behaviors.